-Intrepid young curator-cum-P.I.
-Jenna Murphy goes to Indonesia to study historic Balinese painting.
-But her first discovery is the body of expat artist Flip Hendricks.
-She is soon working with an old friend, a detective for the Ubud police force, to seek the killer in an adventure for armchair travelers, art lovers, and mystery fans alike.
+Intrepid young curator-turned-private eye Jenna Murphy—whom readers first met in A Head in Cambodia—goes to the tourist town of Ubud to study early twentieth-century Balinese painting.
+But her first discovery when she arrives in Indonesia is the speared body of expat artist Flip Hendricks.
+She soon is working with an old friend, a detective for the Ubud police force, to seek the killer.
+Jenna suspects the motive for the killing has to do with Flip’s paintings.

 When the alluring, eleventh-century Cambodian stone head of Radha, consort to Krishna, shows up at the Searles Museum, young curator Jenna Murphy doesn’t suspect that it will lead her to a murder.
 Asian art is her bailiwick, not criminal investigation, and her immediate concern is simply figuring out whether the head is one famously stolen from its body, or a fake.When